request-interop/interface/README.md

 - **Reference implementations** may be found at <https://github.com/request-interop/impl>.

 ## Q & A

+### Why is _RequestStruct_ not identical to a client-side request interface?

+None of the researched projects model their request objects that way.

+A more general answer is from Fowler in _Patterns of Enterprise Application Architecture_ (2003, p 21):

+> ...
+I think there is a good distinction to be made between an interface that
+> you provide as a service to others and your use of someone else's service.
+> ...
+I find it beneficial to think about these differently because the
+> difference in clients alters the way you think about the service.

+Request-Interop attempts to model an interface that *uses* a request received from an external source, not one that *provides* a request for sending.

 ### How is Request-Interop different from PSR-7 _ServerRequestInterface_?